Rover …a redesign

 Let the Right Sitters Come to You

-Sarah posts a single job card.
+Otis posts a single job card.
 Available sitters nearby get notified.
-Only those who want the job reply, so Sarah chooses from a list of confirmed, interested sitters.
+Only those who want the job reply, so Otis is able to choose from a list of confirmed, interested sitters he likes!

 tools